What Is a Chargeback?

 Clear Communication

-Many chargebacks result from misunderstandings.
-Ensure your business name on card statements is recognisable, provide clear product descriptions, communicate delivery timescales, and make your refund policy easy to find and understand.
+A lot of chargebacks come from misunderstandings.
+Make sure your business name on card statements is recognisable, write clear product descriptions, communicate delivery timescales, and put your refund policy somewhere customers can actually find it.

 Fraud Prevention

-Use AVS (Address Verification Service), CVV verification, and 3D Secure for online transactions to reduce unauthorised use of stolen card details.
+Use AVS (Address Verification Service), CVV verification, and 3D Secure on online transactions to cut unauthorised use of stolen cards.

 Good Customer Service

-Make it easy for customers to contact you and resolve issues directly.
-Many chargebacks happen because the customer could not reach the merchant or gave up trying.
-A straightforward refund process is far cheaper than a chargeback.
+Make it easy for customers to reach you and sort issues directly.
+A lot of chargebacks happen because the customer couldn't get hold of the merchant or gave up trying.
+A straightforward refund process is cheaper than a chargeback every single time.

 Transaction Records

-Keep detailed records of every transaction -- order confirmations, delivery tracking, customer communications, signed agreements, and call recordings (where compliant).
-This evidence is essential if you need to fight a chargeback through representment.
+Keep detailed records of every transaction — order confirmations, delivery tracking, customer correspondence, signed agreements, and call recordings (where it's PCI-compliant to do so).
+This evidence is what wins representment cases.

 Chargebacks and Telephone Payments

-Telephone payments -- classified as MOTO transactions -- carry a higher chargeback risk than in-person transactions because the card is not physically present.
-Without 3D Secure authentication (which is not available for MOTO transactions), there is no liability shift to the card issuer.
+Phone payments — MOTO transactions — carry a higher chargeback risk than face-to-face because the card isn't physically present.
+Without 3D Secure (which doesn't apply to MOTO), there's no liability shift to the issuer.

-• Always collect and verify the CVV for every telephone transaction
+- Collect and verify the CVV on every telephone transaction

-• Keep recordings or logs of the customer interaction (ensuring PCI DSS compliance)
+- Keep recordings or logs of the customer interaction (in a PCI-compliant way)

-• Train agents to recognise suspicious behaviour -- unusual order sizes, multiple failed attempts, or reluctance to provide verification details
+- Train agents to spot suspicious behaviour — unusual order sizes, repeated failed attempts, customers reluctant to provide verification details

-Secure telephone payment platforms that capture card data via the customer's keypad (rather than the agent) also provide a clear audit trail showing that the cardholder entered their own details, which can be valuable evidence in chargeback disputes.
+Secure telephone payment platforms that capture card data through the customer's keypad (rather than the agent's headset) also provide a clear audit trail showing the cardholder typed their own details.
+That evidence is gold during a chargeback dispute.

 Chargebacks vs Refunds

-A refund and a chargeback both return money to the customer, but they are very different processes.
-A refund is initiated by the merchant voluntarily -- the customer contacts the business, the business agrees to reverse the payment, and the funds are returned.
+Refunds and chargebacks both end with the customer getting their money back, but the routes are completely different.
+A refund is initiated by the merchant — the customer asks, the merchant agrees, the funds go back.
 A chargeback is initiated by the customer's bank without the merchant's agreement.
-Chargebacks carry additional fees, take longer to resolve, count against the merchant's chargeback ratio, and can have serious consequences for the merchant's ability to process payments.
-Wherever possible, resolving disputes through direct refunds is preferable to allowing them to escalate to chargebacks.
+Chargebacks carry fees, take longer to resolve, count against your chargeback ratio, and can do real damage to your ability to process payments.
+Wherever you can, resolving disputes through direct refunds beats letting them escalate to a chargeback every time.

 Paytia's secure telephone payment platform helps businesses reduce chargeback risk in several ways.
 Because the customer enters their own card details on their phone keypad -- rather than reading them to an agent -- there is a clear record that the cardholder was directly involved in the transaction.
 This evidence can be invaluable when defending against fraudulent chargeback claims.